 - Respiratory Health- anti-inflammatory properties of this tea are able to reduce pain and discomfort in the respiratory tracts, including soothing sore throats and expelling mucus and phlegm, which is where the underlying infections can thrive.

 - Digestive Benefits- the soothing nature of this tea, as well as the many antioxidants it contains, can help to eliminate discomfort in the gut, as well as clear up any infections that may be affecting your digestion.It is also known to balance the acidity levels, which can prevent symptoms of gastroesophageal reflux disease.

 - Immune System- Good amounts of vitamin C, backed by numerous antioxidants, help to relieve strain on the immune system, preventing colds and the flu with an abundance of white blood cells.

 For More Information:

-“Crude extracts of dried leaves of Hyssop officinalis showed strong anti-HIV activity as measured by inhibition of syncytia formation, HIV reverse transcriptase (RT), and p17 and p24 antigen expression, but were non-toxic to the uninfected Molt-3 cells. ” quote from Inhibition of HIV replication by Hyssop officinalis extracts.
+“Crude extracts of dried leaves of Hyssop officinalis showed strong anti-HIV activity as measured by inhibition of syncytia formation, HIV reverse transcriptase (RT), and p17 and p24 antigen expression, but were non-toxic to the uninfected Molt-3 cells. ” Source: Inhibition of HIV replication by Hyssop officinalis extracts.